 Real Estate Development

-CDC is dedicated to increasing affordable housing opportunities throughout Long Island that meet each community’s needs.
-Wherever there is opportunity and community support, CDC works with residents, government officials, community leaders and other partners to accomplish affordable housing development.
+CDCLI is dedicated to increasing affordable housing opportunities throughout Long Island that meet each community’s needs.
+Wherever there is opportunity and community support, CDCLI works with residents, government officials, community leaders and other partners to accomplish affordable housing development.

 Long Island Green Homes